galeone/galeone.github.io/_posts/2016-12-13-convolutional-autoencoders-in-tensorflow.md

     <cite title="MNIST learned filters">Visual representation of the learned filters on the MNIST dataset</cite>
 </footer>

 In the image we can see that the learned filters are different, but their combination is almost the same.
-A thing to note is that both models learned to reproduce the numbers correctly but not the black background: both produces a gray background.
+A thing to note is that both models learned to reproduce the numbers (almost) correctly and the black background: this is because of the activation function added to the decoding layer.
+Previous tests with no activation applied showed how the CAE can learn to reproduce the numbers but not the background: it was gray instead of black.
+When the activation function is present, instead, it constrain the network to produce values that live in the same space of the input ones.

 DTB gives us another feedback that's helpful to deeply understand the pros and the cons of these implementations.
 The visualization of a single image, before and after the application function in the decoding layer.

-Since the decoding layer has no activation function applied the images are equal, but we can notice something interesting.

 {:.center}
 ![MNIST decode](/images/autoencoders/tf/mnist_decode.png)